 Phenytoin (after fosphenytoin sodium injection administration) In general, IM administration of fosphenytoin sodium generates systemic phenytoin concentrations that are similar enough to oral phenytoin sodium to allow essentially interchangeable use.
 The pharmacokinetics of fosphenytoin following IV administration of fosphenytoin sodium, however, are complex, and when used in an emergency setting (e.g., status epilepticus), differences in rate of availability of phenytoin could be critical.
-Studies have therefore empirically determined an infusion rate for fosphenytoin sodium that gives a rate and extent of phenytoin systemic availability similar to that of a 50 mg/min phenytoin sodium infusion.
-A dose of 15 to 20 mg PE/kg of fosphenytoin sodium infused at 100 to 150 mg PE/min yields plasma free phenytoin concentrations over time that approximate those achieved when an equivalent dose of phenytoin sodium (e.g. parenteral phenytoin sodium) is administered at 50 mg/min [see Dosage and Administration (2.3) and Warnings and Precautions (5.2)]
+Studies have therefore empirically determined an infusion rate for fosphenytoin sodium that gives a rate and extent of phenytoin systemic availability similar to that of a 50 mg/min phenytoin sodium infused at 100 to 150 mg PE/min yields plasma free phenytoin concentrations over time that approximate those achieved when an equivalent dose of phenytoin sodium (e.g., parenteral phenytoin sodium) is administered at 50 mg/min [see Dosage and Administration (2.3) and Warnings and Precautions (5.2)].

-FIGURE 1.
-Mean plasma unbound phenytoin concentrations following IV administration of 1,200 mg PE fosphenytoin sodium infused at 100 mg PE/min (triangles) or 150 mg PE/min (squares) and 1,200 mg phenytoin sodium infused at mg/min (diamonds) to healthy subjects (N = 12) Inse shows time course for the entire 96-hour sampling period doses of 400 to 1,200 mg PE, mean maximum total phenytoin concentrations increase in proportion to dose, but do not change appreciably with changes in infusion rate.
+.
+Mean plasma unbound phenytoin concentrations following IV administration of 1,200 mg PE fosphenytoin sodium infused at 100 mg PE/min (triangles) or 150 mg PE/min (squares) and 1,200 mg phenytoin sodium infused at 50 mg/min (diamonds) to healthy subjects (N = 12).
+Inset shows time course for the entire 96-hour sampling period.

+Following administration of single IV fosphenytoin sodium injection doses of 400 to 1,200 mg PE, mean maximum total phenytoin concentrations increase in proportion to dose, but do not change appreciably with changes in infusion rate.
 In contrast, mean maximum unbound phenytoin concentrations increase with both dose and rate.